Recruitment & Retention Personnel

 Wendy Choure, BS, MPH

-Wendy Choure is a Research Associate for the Recruitment, Retention and Community Engagement Program and serves on the Community Engagement Advisory Board (CEAB).
-She recently completed her MPH in the Community Health Sciences program at the University of Illinois at Chicago and holds a Bachelor of Science degree in Psychology from the University of Central Florida.
-She has experience working with special populations (LGBT and Latinos) and has worked with Dr. Matthews on her culturally targeted smoking cession study at Howard Brown Health Center where she assisted in recruitment, retention, and one-on-one interviews.
-She has also done Spanish translation for the HEALE training program at Howard Brown Health Center and for Dr. Anderson’s CIRTification.
-Her research interests include health disparities of special populations (LGBT, Hispanics, African Americans) mental health (PTSD, depression, anxiety), and HIV/STI prevention and awareness.
+Wendy Choure is a Research Associate II for the Recruitment, Retention and Community Engagement Program and is the coordinator of the Community Engagement Advisory Board (CEAB) and Individual Consultations.
+She completed the Community Health Sciences MPH program at the University of Illinois at Chicago and holds a Bachelor of Science degree in Psychology from the University of Central Florida.
+She has experience working with special populations (LGBT and Latinos), has worked with Dr. Matthews on their culturally targeted smoking cessation study at Howard Brown Health, and volunteers as the Social Media Manager for Dr. Rohan Jeremiah’s Integrated PASEO project outside of her CCTS role.
+Her research interests include health disparities of special populations, mental health (PTSD, depression, anxiety), and HIV/STI prevention and awareness.

 Kevin Rak, MA